 Blade LASIK is when an electrically driven mechanical spinning blade called a microkeratome is used to cut the corneal flap, similar to how a deli slicer works.
 The alternative, bladeless, also called all-laser blade-free LASIK or femtosecond-assisted (Femto) LASIK, uses only a laser to make the corneal flap and a second laser then reshapes your cornea.

 Here are some facts you need to know about flaps made with a microkeratome (blade) at the time of surgery, immediately after surgery, and long term, compared to the laser technology we have used for 18 + years at Providence Eye.

 Here is what Dr. Mozayeni has to say about laser flaps versus blade flaps:

 Reza Mozayeni, MD

-So, if you are considering LASIK, always ask if your flap will be made with a blade or a laser (bladeless).
-Ready to take the next step and learn more about all-laser LASIK by Dr. Mozayeni at Providence Eye?
+If you are considering LASIK, always ask if your flap will be made with a blade or a laser (blade-free).
+Ready to take the next step and learn more about all-laser LASIK at Providence Eye?
 Contact us now for a complimentary LASIK consultation.